 What Is the Horsepower of One Horse?

 On average, a draft horse has 14.9 Horsepower.
 Though this number is likely to vary depending upon the amount of energy it exerts in a given time span.
 Besides, horses usually vary in terms of breed and overall physical health.
+For example, a breed like the American Quarter Horse will have higher horsepower than the average.
 Thus, horses are likely to exhibit different levels of power.

 To understand how I reached this number, it is important to realize that one horsepower is not necessarily equal to the highest power production of the equine.